TaraHelberg/Hang-Hangman/README.md

 ![amiresponsive]()

 # Planning Of Hang-Hangman

-I used a flow chart to follow the path I wished to code the game in.
+* When Planning what I thought about and wanted in the game.

-What I wanted the user to see and be able to do .
+  + What I wanted the user to see and be able to do .
-What I wanted the user not to be able to see but the program to do .
+  + What I wanted the user not to be able to see but the program to do .
-I wanted the game to be easy to use have easy to folow instructions with a logical flow to the game.
+  + I wanted the game to be easy to use have easy to folow instructions with a logical flow to the  game.
-I wanted the game to give feed back to the user if the instructions where not followed correctly or if incorrect information was input by accident.
+  + I wanted the game to give feed back to the user if the instructions where not followed correctly or if incorrect information was input by accident.
-I wanted the game to have a bit of color to it to give it a more fun look and to show with the colours instuctions , correct input and incorrect input.
+  + I wanted the game to have a bit of color to it to give it a more fun look and to show with the colours instuctions , correct input and incorrect input.

+* For the User

+  + A nice Introduction
+  + Easy to Follow Instructions
+  + Clear information to make choices
+  + Levels in the Game to keep it Interesting
+  + Fun to Play

 # Flowchart

+* The logical flow of how I was going to implement the coding of the game

+  + Where to use inputs & check inputs.
+  + Where to give user feed back.
+  + Where to give choices and direct of game from those choices.
+  + Check the logic of the game lay out in order to code accordingly.

 ![hangman-flowchart](./assest/readmeimages/hangman-flowchart.png)

 # Features